 - Transfer the dough ball onto baking paper with its seam side down, then place into your hot cast iron pot and cover.
 Bake for 30 minutes covered, then 12 minutes uncovered.

 - Once you’ve removed from the oven, let the bread rest for at least 15 minutes before digging in.
-This is important—if you cut in right out of the oven, your bread will still be quite gummy.
+This is important—if you cut into the loaf straight out of the oven, your bread will be quite gummy.

 - You’re done!